ai-cfia/api-test/README.md

 ## Usage

+For each project, it is necessary to create a specific configuration file for Locust, named `<project_name>.conf`.
+This file should contain the secrets of the project's database.
+Make sure to include the file into the `.gitignore` to protect sensitive information.
+For more information on what to include in the `.conf` file, you can refer to the `<project_name>.conf.template`.

 For more detailed information about the usage of Finesse locust tool, please refer to the [FINESSE_USAGE.md](finesse/FINESSE_USAGE.md) file in the finesse repository.